 - What should I start with when I get to work on this task the next time?

-- Ideally, all your goals should be divided into tasks that you can finish in half an hour.
+- Ideally, all your goals should be divided into smaller tasks that you can finish in half an hour each.
 Looking at your task, you must immediately understand what to start with.
 So please plan accordingly.
 Describe the task in a way it would answer the question “What needs to be done?”

 - If you can finish a task within 2 minutes, do it right away.
 Do not put it aside.